-Serves 8 to 10|
+|Servings: 8 to 10|

 Turn the rested dough out onto a floured surface.
-Cut in half.
+Cut it in half.
 Use a lightly floured rolling pin to roll each half out until it is 1/4-inch thick.
 Use a cookie cutter to cut out 3-inch circles of dough.

-- Heat a heavy frying pan over low heat.
+Heat a heavy frying pan over low heat.
 Add one of the paired pancakes and cook until browned on both sides (about 3 minutes altogether; the second side will cook more quickly than the first side).
 Remove from the pan and pull the pancakes apart.
 Continue with the remainder of the pancakes.
 Cool.

-- Heat 2 tablespoons oil over medium-high heat.
+Heat 2 tablespoons oil over medium-high heat.
 Spread 2 to 3 teaspoons of red bean paste over the white (unbrowned) surface of the pancakes, staying away from the edges.
 Gently roll the pancake over loosely 2 to 3 times, and flatten to form a flattened roll.
 (A quick and easy alternative is to fold the pancake in half so that it forms a half-moon shape).
 Brown the pancakes in the pan, on both sides.